Please see the News and Current Status tab for the latest updates

 I24 is a tuneable microfocus beamline for MX.
 It was the first beamline if its kind to be built in Europe and has been operating since 2008.
 In 2015/2016 the beamline was completely rebuilt with a new dual goniometer endstation and new mirrors.

 The beamline offers extremely high flux densities with the ability to investigate virus structure, membrane proteins, microcrystals (crystals as small as 1.5 microns have been measured successfully).
 It combines versatile optics and the most sophisticated detectors available with the most advanced automation systems to enable sample location, data collection and analysis.

-Please email us detail of any problems you run into, or any other comments or suggestions.
+Please email us details of any problems you run into, or any other comments or suggestions.

 Data processing - vertical goniometer

-Please remember to take the new rotation axis into account when processing your data.
+Please remember to take the vertical rotation axis into account when processing your (pin) data.

 In XDS use ROTATION_AXIS= 0 -1 0